monadli/ftl/README.md

 4. list with elements separated by comma and wrapped in paired square brackets
 5. tuple with above as elements
 ### Functional Tuple
-A functional tuple is composed of a pair of parantheses enclosing elements separated by comma as follows:
+A functional tuple is composed of a pair of parentheses enclosing elements separated by comma as follows:

 (a:t<sub>0</sub>, b:t<sub>1</sub>, ..., c:t<sub>n-1</sub>)